|Jean LeLoup & Bob Ponterio

 - Who is your intended audience?
 What do they know?
 Why are they looking at your site?
 Knowing your readers helps you shape the information content and pick a consistent voice to address them.

 - How do you intend to structure the information?
 For multiple page projects or sites, it is common to see at least two levels of hierarchy: a top level index and second-level pages.
 Put clear, quickly grasped content toward the top of a page so that the reader immediately knows what's going on.
 This way, even the casual reader can quickly see the sort of information you're presenting, and that may be just the hook to keep the person interested.
 For your first page, this will not be such an issue, but the principle still holds.

 Time to roll up our sleeves.
-(If you are installing KompoZer on your own computer, check the installation instructions for various language versions.)
+(If you are installing KompoZer on your own computer, you may check the installation instructions for various language versions.)
 Open KompoZer.
 You will be in the main editing window and ready to begin making your web page.
 Whenever you wish to begin a new page from scratch, you can go to File/New.
 You can see a number of menu items along the top of the window and a number of buttons in the Composition, Format, and Edit mode toolbars.
 There is an editing window that can show several different displays of your page (Normal, HTML tags, HTML source, Preview) and a Site Manager for larger sites with multiple pages.
 Voilà, the bare bones of your first WWW page!
-You are now in Nvu's user-friendly WYSIWYG (what you see is what you get) editor.
+You are now in KompoZer's user-friendly WYSIWYG (what you see is what you get) editor.